aschiffler/diematic/README.md

 # Architecture and Comunication Approach
 ![](doc/diematic_arch.png)

-The sepcial thing about the diematic 3 controler is that it periodically switch between master and slave mode for the communication.
-It uses a modbus speification.
+The special thing about the diematic 3 controler is that it periodically switch between master and slave mode for the communication.
+It uses a modbus specification.

 The basic idea is that the diematic-interface reads the bytes with a timeout of 0.7 seconds.
 Every time if the exception 'timeout' occure during reading the diematic 3 heating controler is acting as slave.